bvbohnen/X3_Customizer/Documentation.md

  * 3.2
    - Added support for generating a zip file for release, containing necessary binaries and related files.
    - Converted patch creation from an input command script to a standalone make script.
+ * 3.3
+   - Bug fix in Adjust_Weapon_Fire_Rate.
+   - More graceful handling of failed transforms.
+   - Added flags on some transforms that are incompatible with LU.
+   - Added Disable_Generic_Missions, a wrapper over Adjust_Generic_Missions.